Abhiboss07/Ez-Lang/README.md

-# Ez-Lang 🇮🇳💻
+# NativeCode 🇮🇳💻

 ## Overview
-Ez-Lang is a toy programming language that transpiles Hindi-syntax code to Python, making programming more accessible and enjoyable experience.
+NativeCode is a toy programming language that transpiles Hindi-syntax code to Python, making programming more accessible and enjoyable experience.

-***The project features a website with an interactive playground, enabling users to write and test Ez-Lang code directly in their browser.***
+***The project features a website with an interactive playground, enabling users to write and test NativeCode directly in their browser.***

 ## 🌟 Language Features